getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mumps_context_set.rst

     Run the MUMPS factorization and solve jobs for the mumps_context object.

     The analysis job needs to be run first before calling this function.
+    An error check is performed after the solve.

     It returns the solution vector (on all processes if MPI is used).